-The A/D converter has a unique feature of being able to operate while the device is in Sleep mode.
-To operate in Sleep, the A/D conversion clock must be derived from the A/D converter's internal RC oscillator.
+The A/D Converter has a unique feature of being able to operate while the device is in Sleep mode.
+To operate in Sleep, the A/D conversion clock must be derived from the A/D Converter's internal RC oscillator.

-The output of the sample and hold is the input into the converter, which generates the result via successive approximation.
+The output of the sample and hold is the input into the A/D Converter, which generates the result via successive approximation.